FAQs

 Q: How many years of post-baccalaureate work is required, if any?

-A: A minimum of one year of full-time post-baccalaureate work is required for PhD.
-Full-time work experience is not required for masters' students.
+A: A minimum of one year of full-time post-baccalaureate work is strongly recommended for the ScM and PhD.
+Full-time work experience is not required for MHS students.

 Q: What is the average GPA for students admitted to the department?